nikita-kumari08/javascript---projects/README.md

 # 🚀 JavaScript Projects Portfolio

-Welcome to my **JavaScript Projects Repository** — a curated collection of real-world projects built using **JavaScript**, **HTML5**, and **CSS3**.
+Welcome to my **JavaScript Projects Repository** — a curated collection of real-world projects built using **JavaScript**, **HTML**, and **CSS3**.
 Each project in this repository reflects my passion for crafting intuitive, interactive, and scalable front-end applications using only core web technologies.

 This is more than just code — it's a demonstration of problem-solving, creativity, and continuous learning.